Kathleen Marie Doyle is an award-winning writer and teacher committed to education, the environment, and democracy.

 Reviews of Finding Pop Pop

 I loved your book.
 It was so true to the mark in explaining how children grieve and how important it is for adults to talk to their children about the loss of a family member.
 Having worked with children in bereavement for 13 years at Delaware Hospice I recognized how difficult it was to help parents to speak about loss to their children when they themselves were feeling a loss so acutely and how often children became the “forgotten grievers” in a family.
 Being at a loss for words, parents sometimes stopped talking about the deceased person.
 And children often do not have the vocabulary to express their grief since their understanding of death is so limited.
 We (and other social workers like myself) often used books, art therapy and play therapy to reach young children who were bereft and bewildered.
 Your book so beautifully expresses the idea of how the “spirit” of the deceased person continues to live on “in memory.”
 It is a powerful message for all of us – young and old.
 I plan to order several more copies of this book and send copies to Delaware Hospice to share with the counselors.
-They will be happy to use your books s another resource for children and parents of children.
+They will be happy to use your books as another resource for children and parents of children.
 Ronnie Grady